lutece-platform/lutece-wf-module-workflow-alertforms/README.md

 Another daemon performs cleanup of obsolete alerts.

-The retrieval system is extensible: new `IRetrievalType` implementations can be registered as Spring beans.
+The retrieval system is extensible: new `IRetrievalType` implementations can be registered as CDI beans.

 ## Usage